 Late 2022 – Closure timeline updated

-Auckland Transport is investigating and evaluating the options of five crossings not associated with train stations or that have no vehicle access.
-Additionally, two crossings located at Homai station are also being investigated.
+Auckland Transport has investigated and evaluated the options of five crossings not associated with train stations or that have no vehicle access.
+Additionally, two crossings located at Homai station have also been investigated.

 These sites include:

 The pedestrian level crossing connects two residential streets in Takaanini.
 The crossing is controlled by automatic safety gates.
 High residential area to the east of the rail line and busy commercial and business area to the west with the crossing providing access between the Takaanini shopping centre and schools.